Cold Sore Antibiotics

 About test kits and treatments for cold sores

-Who can order cold sore test kits and treatments online?
+Who can get cold sore test kits and treatments online?

-You can order cold sore test kits if:
+You can request a cold sore test kit if:

-You can place an order for treatments or test kits using the following steps:
+You can request treatments or test kits using the following steps.

-- Place your order and make a payment
+- place your request and make a payment

-- If your order is approved it can be sent to you by post or you can pick it up from a local post office
+- if your request is approved it can be sent to you by post or you can pick it up from a local Post Office

-- It your order is not approved your payment will be refunded
+- if your request is not approved your payment will be refunded

 How to use the test kit